 When we changed the filter after 5 months it was dark grey in color.
 Before using high-quality filters I must have been breathing all that dirt!

 HEPA air purifiers can be a good investment for bedrooms, especially if you have a pet.
-Air purifiers can be stylish or basic, however make sure they have a HEPA filter.
-Some filters are reusable so you don’t have to buy over and over again.
+Air purifiers can be stylish or basic, however, make sure they have a HEPA filter.
+Some filters are reusable so you don’t have to buy them over and over again.